 Getting Around Nice

 The best way to get around Nice is on foot, especially if you plan on sticking close to the city's center.
 Like many other French cities, Nice is equipped with a reliable and convenient public transportation system.
 Buses serve all major tourist attractions as well as the Nice-Ville train station and the Nice Côte d'Azur International Airport (NCE).
 Ride-hailing services, such as Uber, are also a popular option now because they are much cheaper and convenient than the traditional taxis.
 If you decide to take a taxi from the airport to the center of Nice, expect to pay a flat rate of 32 euros (around $39).
 Driving is not recommended as traffic can be frustrating and parking limited.

-The taxi drivers in Nice are a bit notorious at taking advantage of tourists.
-If you must take a taxi, negotiate the fare before getting inside and make sure the driver has his/her fare rates displayed (a requirement).
+The taxi drivers in Nice are notorious for taking advantage of tourists.
+If you must take a taxi, negotiate the fare before getting inside and make sure the driver has his or her fare rates displayed (a requirement).

 Uber and other rideshare services have become popular alternatives to taxis because their fares are set before you ride and they are often cheaper than the traditional taxis.
 Visitors can schedule an Uber through the same app they use in the U.S.

 Explore More of Nice

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.